 - Go to Management > Integration Settings > Jamf Integrations.

-- In the Password/Client Secret field, enter the classic API password or the full bearer token.
+- In Password/Client Secret, enter the classic API password or the bearer token credential provided by Jamf.

-- In the Service Endpoint field, enter your Jamf Pro URL (e.g., https://district.jamfcloud.com).
+- In Service Endpoint, enter your Jamf Pro URL, such as

-- Click Save.
-The status text will show "Ready to synchronize…"
+https://district.jamfcloud.com. - Click Save.
+The status text displays “Ready to synchronize…”

-- Click Initiate OneTime Sync to verify the connection and import your first data set.
+- Click Initiate OneTime Sync to verify the connection and run the first import.